BacholarSoftwareDevelopment/DBD/Assignment1/README.md

   + Cons:
     - Structure gets complicated
     - Runtime data updates are slow
-      + Especially as inheritance tree gets deeper, and e.g. updates has to go through several tables, each having to get locked before moving on to the next etc.
+      + Especially as inheritance tree gets deeper, and e.g. updates has to go through several tables, and obviously having to consider locks and transactions in doing so.

 - Table-per-class strategy
 - Single-table strategy